-ENGL-270C Becoming a Writing Tutor
+ENGL-270C Becoming a Writing Tutor (1)

 The best way to learn something is to teach it.
 This course trains students to become writing tutors in the College's Writing Center.
-The course covers the writing, editing, and critical reading skills necessary to become an effective writing consultant.
+The course covers the writing, critical reading, and communication skills necessary to become an effective writing consultant.
 Dedicated writers in all majors are welcome.
-An additional two hours per week working in the Writing Center are required to fulfill the 4th credit of this class.
+In addition to the weekly class meeting, students will be part of the Writing Center staff; as such, they will spend two hours each week there both observing and tutoring.
+Permision of the Writing Center Director required to register.